eclipse-hono/hono/site/content/getting-started.md

 $ http PUT http://localhost:8080/registration/DEFAULT_TENANT/4711 temp:=5
 ~~~

+If you have started the consumer as described above, you should now see the telemetry message being logged to the console.

 ## Stopping Hono

 The Hono instance's containers can be stopped using the following command: